u6013686/Post-Editing-Prediction-on-Stack-Overflow/README.md

     python visualisation.py

-An *html* file with filename *pattern + visualization.html* will be generated under the local directory.
+An *html* file with filename *pattern + visualization.html* will be generated under the local directory, in which shows an example of attention visualization.

 To implement baseline methods, run *train.py* file under *control_group_model* directory.
 Note that this file can only run after CNN is build as the baseline methods have to reuse the dataset that CNN generated.